-In normal, one step merit cases, normal advances within above scale (four or more years at level), fifth year appraisals, and quinquennials with a clear department recommendation, the Dean may simply concur with the department and opt to forego a Dean's letter if s/he has nothing evaluative or informative to add.
-The Dean may concur on fifth year appraisals and quinquennials with a clear positive departmental recommendation.
-The Dean will signify his/her concurrence by signature on the department letter or appropriate statement in eFilePlus.
-Deans may not simply concur in accelerated merit cases, in requests or recommendations for additional off-scale, or in merit recommendations where there is a split departmental vote, or where there is not a clear majority (i.e. a +2-3 vote).
-A Dean's Letter is required for fifth year appraisals and quinquennials with a split or clear negative departmental recommendation and all other actions.
+In normal, one step merit cases, normal advances within above scale (four or more years at level), fifth year appraisals, reappointments and quinquennials with a clear department recommendation, the Dean may simply concur with the department and opt to forego a Dean's letter if the Dean has nothing evaluative or informative to add.
+The Dean will signify concurrence by adding their signature on the department letter or appropriate statement in eFilePlus.
+Deans may not simply concur in accelerated merit cases, in requests or recommendations for additional off-scale, or in merit recommendations where there is a split departmental vote, or where there is not a clear majority (e.g. a + 2-3 vote).
+A

+Dean's Letter is required for fifth year appraisals, reappointments and quinquennials with a split or clear negative departmental recommendation and all other actions.
 CAP, the VPAP, the PEVC and/or the Chancellor reserve the right to request a Dean's letter in cases where the Dean simply concurred.